kamil-markowski/SpaceChallenge/README.md

 # Space Challenge

-This just file for practice and understnading the structure, code taken from Github resorces.
+This is just a repositiory for practice and understnading the structure, code taken from Github resorces.